 Lisa on vocals, harmonium, and piano and Martin on guitars and percussion are joined by Ali Byworth (drums and percussion), Dan Swain (bass guitar), Esyllt Glyn Jones (harp, vocals), and Mirain Roberts (vocals).

-9Bach's music is atmospheric, evocative and emotional hybrid of the Welsh folk tradition and contemporary influences and working practices.
+9Bach's music is an atmospheric, evocative, and emotional hybrid of the Welsh folk tradition, and of contemporary influences and working practices.
 Building on a deepened, almost ambient sound picture, the songs take you into the landscape and the emotions that it evokes.
-Music is a living thing, not a museum piece and the way that 9Bach compose and perform reflect this.
+Music is a living thing, not a museum piece, and the way that 9Bach compose and perform reflect this.

 9Bach's songs reflect their strong roots in home and their frequent international travels.
 They have played live in Spain, Holland, and Canada and travelled to Australia to collaborate with the Black Arm Band Company - a groundbreaking music and theatre company focusing on Australian Aboriginal experience and identity.
-Lisa is also a long-term vocal collaborator with Gruff Rhys: she featured on the Candylion album, and sang live on the Candylion/ Hotel Shampoo tour dates.
+Lisa is also a long-term vocal collaborator with Gruff Rhys of Super Furry Animals: she featured on the Candylion album, and sang live on the Candylion/ Hotel Shampoo tour dates.

-'The language comes hand in hand with the landscape, your culture and the stories you tell.
+"The language comes hand-in-hand with the landscape, your culture, and the stories you tell.
 It comes out in the music, which will inevitably make it different to English music.
 I don't feel our music 'sounds' particularly Welsh on this album, but it is specific to here because that's where it's from.
-For our music to be heard outside of Wales it has to sound different and unique to Anglo - American music that dominates the world's mainstream music.
+For our music to be heard outside of Wales it has to sound different and unique to the Anglo - American music that dominates the world's mainstream music.
 Non-Welsh speakers can pick up on the mood and understand it through the music and vibe.
-There are so many languages worldwide in the same situation as Welsh, people do get it'.
+There are so many languages worldwide in the same situation as Welsh; people do get it."